 "Great!"
 Han was having the time of his life.
-"Ain't this fun, guys?"
+"Ain't this fun, quys?"

-"Hah, what are you planning to do?"
+"Han, what are you planning to do?"
 Salla inquired apprehensively.

-"Oh, I just thougilt I might zip by the Peacekeeper's bridge and wave at the captain," Han said with cheery good humor.
-"Just a friendly little visit..."
+"Oh, I just thought I might zip by the Peacekeeper's bridge and wave at the captain," Han said with cheery good humor.
+"Just a friendly little visit . . ."

 "Han!"
-Salla protested.
-"I'd rather we 'all lived through this?
+Saila protested.
+"I'd rather we all lived through this!"

-"Crazy Corellian . .
-"Lando muttered.
+"Crazy Corellian . . . " Lando muttered.

 "Hey," Han said.
 "What are you worryin' about?
+It's me!"
-It's Hie!"
-Captain Reldo Dovlis, in command of the Imperial

-Dreadnaught Peacekeeper, shook his head in disgust.
+Captain Reldo Dovlis, in command of the Imperial Dreadnaught Peacekeeper, shook his head in disgust.
 "Cease fire!" he snapped.

-"It's not re'a].
+"It's not real.
 It can't be.
 Our shots haven't taken out a single ship.
 And none of their shots have done us the slightest bit of harm.

 We're just wasting our fire and our time."